 Smoked tuna is very popular all over the world and you can preserve it for a longer period by smoking it.

-Tuna is also great grilled, especially with this delicous marinade!
+Tuna is also great on a charcoal grill, especially with this delicous marinade!

 Sea bass is delicious fish to smoke, especially if you’re not the biggest seafood fan.
 It’s not as smelly as most other fish.

 Compared to some other fish varieties like tuna, sea bass has a very mild, sweet, and delicate fishy flavor.